Updated

 International law enforcement agency Interpol has called for extra vigilance in the wake of the killing of Osama bin Laden by US special forces.

-The United States has issued security warnings to Americans worldwide, and a top Republican lawmaker briefed by the White House on bin Laden's death said US security agencies were working to prevent any attacks on the United States or its installations overseas.
+The United States has issued security warnings to Americans worldwide, and a top Republican lawmaker briefed by the White House on bin Laden's death said US security agencies were working to prevent any attacks on the United States or its installations overseas."This is a key moment because Al Qaeda has to avenge.
+This is a terrible defeat for them and they have to move as quickly as they can and it's up to us to stop them," said congressman Peter King.

 Across Europe, leaders have welcomed the news of bin Laden's death but are also warning their embassies to be vigilant amid fears that a strike against Western interests is now more likely than ever.